TheBeachLab/myComputing/README.md

 The bar I use in i3 is [polybar](https://github.com/jaagr/polybar)

-For lock screen I have key combo that triggers a [script]() that pixelates the current screen.
+> TODO For lock screen I have key combo that triggers a [script]() that pixelates the current screen.

 ## Terminal emulator